Funds and Resources

 ADB offers loans, grants, and technical assistance from Special Funds, Trust Funds, and other sources to help reduce poverty in Asia’s poorest countries.

-The Japan Fund for the Joint Crediting Mechanism is a single-donor trust fund established in 2014 and managed by ADB.
-The fund aims to provide financial incentives for the adoption of advanced low carbon technologies in ADB-financed and administered sovereign and nonsovereign projects.
+The Japan Fund for the Joint Crediting Mechanism (JFJCM) is a single donor trust fund established in 2014 and managed by ADB.
+The fund aims to provide financial incentives for the adoption of advanced low-carbon technologies in ADB-financed and administered sovereign and nonsovereign projects.
 The fund will provide grants and technical assistance (TA) to ADB projects utilizing the Joint Crediting Mechanism (JCM).

-The fund seeks to increase the sustainability of ADB-financed and administered projects through the use of advanced low carbon technologies.
-The use of grants under the fund will demonstrate the effectiveness of the JCM and provide a source of additional funding to eligible ADB developing member countries (DMCs).
-The fund will also offer the opportunity for recipients to engage in projects with strong development characteristics and long-term climate-change mitigation benefits.
+The fund seeks to increase the sustainability of ADB-financed and administered projects through the use of advanced low-carbon technologies.
+The use of JFJCM grants will demonstrate the effectiveness of the JCM and provide a source of additional funding to eligible ADB developing member countries (DMCs).
+The fund will also offer the opportunity for recipients to engage in projects with strong development characteristics and long-term climate change mitigation benefits.
 The JFJCM also aims to contribute to the global climate change and development initiatives such as the Paris Agreement and the Sustainable Development Goals.

 Environmental and social impact:

-The fund is aiming to support projects co-financed with ADB or ADB-administered funds or stand-alone projects which adopt advanced low carbon technology that can reduce GHG emissions and can contribute to decarbonization of each DMC, with the priority on long-term carbon dioxide reducing from energy-related activities that contribute to GHG emission reduction.
-The fund will also use its resources to provide technical support to the recipients in meeting the requirements of the JCM.
+The fund aims to support ADB-financed and administered projects which adopt advanced low-carbon technology that can reduce GHG emissions and can contribute to decarbonization of each DMC, with the priority on long-term carbon dioxide reduction from energy-related activities.
+The fund will also use its resources to provide technical support to recipients in meeting the requirements of the JCM.